The German bombardment of scarborough in the First World War in 1914

 The Mercury also reported two eye witnesses to the subsequent escape of the German battlecruisers.
 A sailor on board the destroyers which engaged the batttlecruisers stated that "If they had been able to 'shoot for nuts' they would have sunk the British vessels which looked like rowing boats compared with the cruisers".
 A fisherman spotted the Germans six hours after the raid and said "I never saw warships traveling so fast before".
 The trawlers were ignored as the Germans made good their escape.

 In all 17 people died.
 These included a 14 month old child in Westbourne Park.
 A prominent townsman died (John Hall JP) in the same street.
 The only soldier to die in Scarborough was Albert Bennett but he died in a private house along with two others in 2 Wykeham Street.
-One young boy, named Christopher, was found in this house by the newspaper reporter "helping to clear away the wreckage of what was once his home, limping as a result of injuries to his legs, dozed by the tragedy which had robbed him so swiftly of his nearest and dearest, and unable to grasp its significance".
+One young man, named Christopher Bennett, was found in this house by the newspaper reporter "helping to clear away the wreckage of what was once his home, limping as a result of injuries to his legs, dozed by the tragedy which had robbed him so swiftly of his nearest and dearest, and unable to grasp its significance".

 Casualties were taken to the hospital.
 Thirteen casualties were dealt with here.
 Twenty or thirty minor casualties were also dealt with here.
 Two people died at hospital - Albert Bennett who was from Wykeham Street and JP Hall.
 Six casualties were also taken to the Wesleyan Chapel in Westborough.
 Some other casualties were taken to private houses.